doomkin/backup/README.md

 # backup
-Simple bash scripts to backup and restore partitions.
+Simple bash scripts to backup and restore partitions and btrfs subvolumes.
 To backup current operation system reboot to another operation system.
 For example into [Arch](https://www.archlinux.org/download/) USB flash drive.

 ## Backup